cooperwalbrun/terraform-manager/README.md

 # Select all workspaces in example123
 terraform = Terraform("app.terraform.io", "example123")

+# Select all workspaces in example123 using a specified token
+terraform = Terraform("app.terraform.io", "example123", token="YOUR TOKEN")

 # Select all workspaces in example123 at a custom domain
 terraform = Terraform("something.mycompany.com", "example123")

-# Select all workspaces in example123 at a custom domain with HTTP instead of HTTPS
+# Select all workspaces in example123 at a custom domain (all API interactions will use HTTP instead of HTTPS)
 terraform = Terraform("something.mycompany.com", "example123", no_tls=True)

 # Select only workspaces with names "workspace1" or "workspace2" (case-insensitive)